 Every ride should start with coffee and end with beer!
 Agreed?
-We can make that happen for you with out even moving your car.
-Park at Over The Edge, come in get a coffee, get on our shuttle, ride trail right back to the shop, and enjoy high fives and a beer in our garden!
+We can make that happen for you without even moving your car.
+Park at Over The Edge, come in and get a coffee, get on our shuttle, ride RIGHT BACK TO the shop, and enjoy high fives and a beer in our garden!

 Here’s the scoop:

-There are several access points to the Rim Trail and also several trails descending off and toward the lake or to The Genoa Bar.
+There are several access points to The Rim Trail and also several trails branching descending off toward the lake or to The Genoa Bar.
 This makes for several amazing shuttle options.
-From all trail-heads you can ride back to the shop on trail with less than 1 mile of pavement.
+From all trailheads, you can ride back to the shop on trail with less than 1 mile of pavement.

 Suggested Ride: Ride south along the Rim Trail to HWY 207.
-Cross HWY 207 and continue along the TRT and finish by descending Van Sickle Trail. **Shorter version descends Kingsbury Stinger.
+Cross HWY 207 and continue along The TRT and finish by descending Van Sickle Trail. **Shorter version descends Kingsbury Stinger.

 Basic description: Awesome!
 Non-technical climb.
 Amazing vista mid-ride.
 Crazy fun finish.

-Suggested Ride: TRT south towards Monument Pass.
-Either descend down Monument Pass Tr or continue on to Star Lake, then descend Star Lake Tr.
+Suggested Ride: Ride The TRT south towards Monument Pass.
+Either descend Monument Pass Trail or continue on to Star Lake, then descend Star Lake Trail.
 Both options take you to High Meadow.
-Then finish by descending Cold Creek Tr and ride Powerling Tr back to shop.
+Then finish by descending Cold Creek Tr and ride Powerline Trail back to shop.

-Basic Description: Traversing trail with technical bits.
-Rewarding finish at Star Lake, then a ripping decent!
+Basic Description: Climbing then traversing trail with technical bits.
+Rewarding finish at Star Lake, then a ripping descent!

 Approximately: 15 miles w/ Star Lake Average ride time: 4 hours

-Suggested Ride 1: TRT climb to Mr. Toads Wild Ride (signed Saxon Creek).
+Suggested Ride 1: TRT climb to Mr. Toad’s Wild Ride.
 Descend Toads to end at Fountain Place Rd.
 Add a lap on Corral Trail/Sidewinder or Armstrong Connector or both!
 Easy ride back to shop.

-Basic Description: Bits of technical climbing right off but not sustained with a few great vistas.
+Basic Description: Tough start.
+Steep sections of technical climbing right off but not sustained with a few great vistas.
 Steep technical fast decent down Toads.
-Swoopy funs turns at the bottom leave you wanting more?
+Swoopy funs turns on the bottom half.
+Left wanting more?
 Pedal up Fountain Place and take rip down Corral Trail or Sidewinder or Armstrong Connector.

-Suggested Ride 2: TRT climb up and passed Toads.
-Continue up through Freel Meadows to highpoint of 9420’.
-Descend to Artmstrong Pass, continue descend on Armstrong Pass Tr, the Armstrong Connector, and then Corral Tr. o much descending your arches and calves will be on fire.
+Suggested Ride 2: TRT climb up and past Toad’s.
+Continue up through more vistas and into Freel Meadows to a highpoint of 9420’.
+Descend to Artmstrong Pass, continue descending Armstrong Pass Trail, then Armstrong Connector, and then Corral Tr. o much descending your arches and calves will be on fire.